Fleming Meadow - Oct. '25

 return to index

-The visual contrast of blackened trees, with vibrant new plants at ground level, on this walk, was arresting.
+On this walk, the visual contrast of blackened trees and vibrant new plants at ground level, was arresting.
 It's been exactly four years since the terribly destructive Caldor fire.
+Many of the taller conifers survived, and being 'blackened' below, with healthy-looking needles above, was a common look.

 As for the walk, this loop trail has a good mixture of uphill & downhill sections, and we had occasional views of terrain suddenly dropping off, to the SE, at the far end of the trail, but more on that later.